-Treat natural aluminum portions of most aluminum boats with a clear protective coating to reduce natural oxidation.
+The natural aluminum portions of most aluminum boats may be treated with a clear protective coating to reduce natural oxidation.
 Rinse occasionally with clear water or mild detergent to keep those portions of the boat clean.
 On painted aluminum surfaces, use water and mild detergent for cleaning and protect the surface with a liquid cleaner or wax.
 Do not use harsh chemicals or abrasives.